weseek/growi-docker-compose/README.md

 ### For Low-memory environment

-If you cannot allocate enough memory (for example when using AWS t2.micro instance),
+If you cannot allocate enough memory for Elasticsearch (for example when using AWS t2.micro instance),
-decrease heap size for Elastic Search container with `ES_JAVA_OPTS` value in `docker-compose.yml`.
+decrease heap size with `ES_JAVA_OPTS` value in `docker-compose.yml`.

 ```yml
 environment: